10Nates/ollama-autocoder/README.md

 # Ollama Autocoder

-A simple to use Ollama autocompletion engine with options exposed.
+A simple to use Ollama autocompletion engine with options exposed and streaming functionality

 ## Requirements